MadryLab/journey-TRAK/examples/README.md

+# Attribute CIFAR10

+Simply run `python examples/featurize_cifar10.py --ckpt_dir <CKPT DIR>` and TRAK features will be saved in `./trak_results`.
+Once you are done, you can get scores in our demo notebook `examples/demo.py`.

 # Attribute CIFAR10 in parallel with `slurm` and `ffcv`
 Here we featurize and score in parallel, and use `ffcv` for dataloading.
 This speeds up the process significantly, and is the recommended way to featurize and